bytedance/videx/README.md

 ### Method 2: Implement a New VIDEX-Statistic-Server

-VIDEX-MySQL will request NDV and cardinality results via HTTP based on the user-specified address.
+VIDEX-Optimizer will request NDV and cardinality results via HTTP based on the user-specified address.
 Therefore, users can implement the HTTP response in any programming language.